For more than a decade there has been traffic congestion in South Windsor around Vincent Massey Secondary School and Glenwood Public School.

 The abscence of stopping or parking areas in the neighbourhood around both schools has caused years of difficulties with cars dropping off or picking up students at the schools.
-"I was a parent of students at these schools and as a Trustee for the area, I am very familiar with the issues," said Mrs. McKinley.

-The 2 lanes of blacktop - one way, beginning off Norfolk Street - are divided for cars destined for Glenwood and others with students at Massey.
+The two lanes of blacktop - one way, beginning off Norfolk Street - are divided for cars destined for Glenwood and others with students at Massey.
 Vehicles can exit either left or right at the top of the drive onto Liberty street.